 Step 4d: Develop implementation rules

-Terrestrial and Aquatic – We will use the standard AIM implementation rules, the Terrestrial Plot Tracking Tool, and the Aquatic Design Management Spreadsheet to implement the designs and to document the fate of all design points (see aim.landscapetoolbox.org).
+Terrestrial and Lotic – We will use the standard AIM implementation rules, the Terrestrial Plot Tracking map in ArcGIS Collector, and the Lotic Design Management Spreadsheet to implement the designs and to document the fate of all design points (see aim.landscapetoolbox.org).

 Additional implementation rules are that the supplemental indicators will be collected at each terrestrial plot (see step 7).